PanGalacticTech/MapMaster/README.md

 - map_icons
 - saved_games

+For image file references to work correctly, any icons, images or backgrounds should be located in the folder MapMaster.exeis run from, or a subfolder within this folder.

 You can also compile yourself using `compile_exe.py` in the SOURCE folder.
 Feel free to adapt and use this software as you wish.

 ## Using MapMaster